Stuycs-K/project03-final-9-nowakg-chea/README.md

   During the night all the mafia members are able to speak to each other.
   Godfather: During the night you and the mafioso will choose who to kill.
 Your decision overrides the mafioso's and the mafioso will always be the one to go and murder the player that is selected.
 You will not appear as a criminal to the Sheriff.
   Mafioso: During the night you and the Godfather will choose who to kill.
-If the Godfather dies you become the Godfather.
+If the Godfather dies you become the Godfather in spirit... not in the game though.
   Consigliere: During the night you can go out and figure out a player's role.
   Blackmailer: During the night you can go out and blackmail someone, which prevents them from talking the next day.
 Also, you get to hear everyone's whispers.